noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 Hive is essentially a tool in the Hadoop ecosystem that is used to query data stored in HDFS.
 HDFS stands for Hadoop Distributed Filesystem.
 The use of Hadoop is to store large amounts of data that would be expensive and inefficient on traditional databases.
-Hadoop is able to do that because the data can be stored on different machines.
+Hadoop is able to do that because the data can be stored on multiple machines.
 Thus the word distributed in HDFS.
 Lastly Hadoop stores data in the form of files.
 To query a traditional database, we use a language called SQL.
 We can query data in the HDFS using this tool called Hive that has a familiar syntax to SQL.<br>